Mattel (MEX:MAT) Cyclically Adjusted FCF per Share: MXN13.69 (As of Jun. 2026)

 Mattel Business Description

-333 Continental Boulevard, El Segundo, CA, USA, 90245-5012
+Address 333 Continental Boulevard, El Segundo, CA, USA, 90245-5012

-Mattel manufactures and markets toy products that are sold to its wholesale customers and direct to retail consumers.
+Mattel manufactures and markets toy products that are sold to its wholesale partners and direct to retail customers.
 The company offers products for children and families, including toys for infants and preschoolers, girls and boys, youth electronics, hand-held and other games, puzzles, educational toys, media-driven products, and plush and fashion-related toys.
 Mattel's owned portfolio includes Barbie, Hot Wheels, Fisher-Price, Thomas & Friends, and American Girl.
 In addition, it currently manufactures toy products for its segments both internally and externally (through manufacturing partners).
-Nearly 60% of its net sales were generated from North America in 2024, with the remainder stemming from international markets.
+Nearly 60% of its net sales were generated from North America in 2025, with the remainder stemming from international markets.